-MHCLG made an amendment to the 2018 Regulations which came into force on 20 March 2020, with effect from 14 May 2018.
+The Local Government Pension Scheme (LGPS) (Amendment) Regulations 2018 were introduced in May 2018 which allow administering authorities to make an exit credit payment to exiting employers..
 These regulations enable administering authorities to determine at their absolute discretion the amount of any exit credit payment due having regard to the following relevant considerations:-

-- The extent to which the employer's assets are in excess of its liabilities - The proportion of the excess of assets which has arisen because of the value of employer's contributions

-- Any representations made by the exiting employer and its letting authority/guarantor - Any other relevant factors.
+- The extent to which the employer's assets are in excess of its liabilities - The proportion of the excess of assets which has arisen because of the value of employer's contributions - Any representations made by the exiting employer and its letting authority/guarantor - Any other relevant factors.